 For now though, we've got a while to wait until we see Captain Jack returning to our screens, so drink up me hearties, yo-ho!

-Since the movie hasn't been released yet, you can't watch Pirates Of The Caribbean: Dead Men Tell No Tales online.
+Since the movie hasn't been released yet, you can't watch Pirates Of The Caribbean 5: Dead Men Tell No Tales online, and won't be able to do so for a while.
 However, as soon as some legal links become available we will post them here, so watch this space!

-Pirates Of The Caribbean: Dead Men Tell No Tales is due to land May 26, 2017.
+Pirates Of The Caribbean: Dead Men Tell No Tales is due to sail into cinemas May 26, 2017.